 This study result (European Heart Journal, 2017) comes from Imperial College of London and the University of Cambridge, and is a very large study involving data from over half a million people spanning 10 European countries over 12 years.

-Excess fat in the body correlates to higher risk of heart disease – even when blood pressure, blood sugar and cholesterol numbers are desirable.
+Excess fat in the body correlates to higher risk of coronary heart disease – even when blood pressure, blood sugar and cholesterol numbers are desirable.